NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

         }
     }

-    /*** Delete the relation catalog entry corresponding to the relation from relation catalog ***/
+    /*** Delete the entry corresponding to the relation from relation catalog ***/
     // Fetch the header of Relcat block

-    // Decrement the numEntries in the header of the block corresponding to the relation catalog entry and set it back
+    /* Decrement the numEntries in the header of the block corresponding to the relation catalog entry and set it back */

-    // Get the slotmap in relation catalog, update it by marking the slot as free(SLOT_UNOCCUPIED) and set it back.
+    /* Get the slotmap in relation catalog, update it by marking the slot as free(SLOT_UNOCCUPIED) and set it back. */

     /*** Updating the Relation Cache Table ***/
     /** Update relation catalog record entry (number of records in relation catalog is decreased by 1) **/
-    // Hint: Get the entry corresponding to relation catalog from the relation cache and update the number of records and set it back
+    // Hint: Get the entry corresponding to relation catalog from the relation
+    // cache and update the number of records and set it back

     /** Update attribute catalog entry (number of records in attribute catalog is decreased by numberOfAttributesDeleted) **/
     // i.e., #Records = #Records - numberOfAttributesDeleted

-    // Hint: Get the entry corresponding to attribute catalog from the relation cache and update the number of records and set it back
+    // Hint: Get the entry corresponding to attribute catalog from the relation
+    // cache and update the number of records and set it back

     return SUCCESS;
 }